Software project management: Issue management

-In many software companies, issues are often investigated by quality assurance analysts when they verify a system for correctness, and then assigned to the developer(s) that are responsible for resolving them.
-They can also be assigned by system users during the User Acceptance Testing (UAT) phase.
+In some implementations of software development processes, issues are investigated by quality assurance analysts a system is verified for correctness, and then assigned back to a member of the development team to resolve the identified issue.
+They can also be identified by system users during the User Acceptance Testing (UAT) phase.

-Issues are communicated using Issue or Defect Tracking Systems.
-In some other cases, emails or instant messengers are used.
+Issues can be recorded and communicated using Issue or Defect Tracking Systems.
+In the absence of a formal Issue or Defect Tracking system, it is commonplace to simply use any form of written communication such as emails or instant messages to communicate the existence of a found issue.

 Philosophy

 As a subdiscipline of project management, some regard the management of software development akin to the management of manufacturing, which can be performed by someone with management skills, but no programming skills.
 John C. Reynolds rebuts this view, and argues that software development is entirely design work, and compares a manager who cannot program to the managing editor of a newspaper who cannot write.